Heart examination

 Several dog breeds are genetically predisposed to developing certain types of heart disease.
 Here are some of the breeds that are often associated with an increased risk of heart disease:

-• Dilated cardiomyopathy is a heart condition reported to be more common in Boxers than some other breeds.
+• Boxer: Dilated cardiomyopathy is a heart disease that is reported to be more common in boxers than any other breed.

-• Dilated cardiomyopathy is also a concern in this breed, although it may be less common compared to Boxers.
+• Doberman Pinscher: Dilated cardiomyopathy is also a concern in this breed although it may be less common compared to Boxers.

-• Great Danes are prone to dilated cardiomyopathy, a condition that affects the heart muscle and can lead to impaired heart function.
+• Great Dane: Great Danes are prone to dilated cardiomyopathy, a condition that affects the heart muscle and can lead to impaired heart function.

-• Dilated cardiomyopathy has been observed in Irish Wolfhounds and there is a known genetic predisposition in this breed.
+• Irish Wolfhound: Dilated cardiomyopathy has been observed in Irish Wolfhounds and there is a known genetic predisposition in this breed.

-• These breeds may have an increased risk of dilated cardiomyopathy.
+• American Cocker Spaniel: These breeds may be at increased risk for dilated cardiomyopathy.

-It is important to note that although these breeds are predisposed, it does not necessarily mean that all individuals of these breeds will develop heart disease.
+It is important to note that even though these breeds are predisposed, it does not necessarily mean that all individuals of these breeds will develop heart disease.
 Environmental factors, lifestyle, nutrition and other genetic factors also play a role.

 Which cat breeds are predisposed to heart disease?